Hemangi Kavi

 Hemangi Kavi (born 26 August 1980) is an Indian actress and model who works primarily in Marathi films and marathi as well as hindi television.

 Early life

-Hemangi Kavi hails from Mumbai and was brought up in Kalva, Thane.
-She attended Sahakar Vidya Prasarak Mandal Secondary School in Kalva, Thane.
+Hemangi Kavi hails from Mumbai and was brought up in Kalwa, Thane.
+She attended Sahakar Vidya Prasarak Mandal Secondary School in Kalwa, Thane.
 She then went to the JJ School of Arts and graduated with a Bachelor of Fine Arts.
 She also completed a diploma in web designing, and started working as a web designer.
 Considering her interest in acting, she began a career in the theatre.

 Career

 She debuted in Marathi films with Rangee Berangee (2008) and, the same year, Dhudgus (2008).
 Since then, she has appeared in numerous films, which include Manatlya Manat (2010), Kon Aahe Re Tikade (2010), Paradh (2010), Davpech (2010), Paach Naar Ek Bejaar (2010), Pangira (2011), Fakt Ladh Mhana (2011), Swarajya (2011), Gola Berij (2012), Pipaani (2012), and Gadad Jambhal (2012).

 Her appearances on television include Fu Bai Fu and Mrs. Mukhyamantri, which aired on Zee Marathi, Phulpakharu on Zee Yuva, and the comedy TV series Maddam Sasuani Dhaddam Sun, which was telecasted in Mi Marathi.